Edward Thomas Daniell: Death

 In late May 1842 the ships HMS Monarch and Media arrived and Daniell accepted an offer of a passage to England.
-In June he left Rhodes to return to Lycia and rejoin Forbes and Spratt, but he missed his shipMonarch and Media had set sail the previous dayand was forced to amend his plans.
+In June he left Rhodes to return to Lycia and rejoin Forbes and Spratt, but he missed his ship—Monarch and Media had set sail the previous day—and was forced to amend his plans.
 There was a chance to return to Rhodes by caïque and join the returning ships, but he instead travelled to Adalia with the newly-appointed consul for the city, John Purdie.
 During the journey Daniell became feverishly ill with malaria, contracted, according to Forbes and Spratt, "by lingering too long among the unhealthy marshes of the Pamphylian coast".